SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 - SAP IGS (Internet Graphic Server) Protocol dissector

 	This dissector parses packets used by SAP's IGS services.

+- SAP HDB (HANA SQL Command Network) Protocol dissector

+    This dissector parses HANA SQL Command Network Protocol packets.
+It supports HDB over TLS with the form of a "Decode as" dissector.
+The main Part Kind formats used during the authentication and initialization of the connections are supported, but others are still missing.
+Decompression of compressed packets is not yet supported.

 - SAP RFC (Remote Function Call) Protocol dissector (experimental)